-Legionella Risk Assessment Edinburgh £50 PAT Certificate Edinburgh £50 Combined Only £80 !
+Legionella Risk Assessment Edinburgh £50 Add PAT Certificate £30

-We have carried out a Legionella Risk Assessment & PAT Testing for a flat in stockbridge, Edinburgh.
+We have carried out more Legionella Risk Assessments & PAT Testing for landlord properties in Stockbridge, Edinburgh.
 Once completed risk assessment and PAT certificate are emailed over to the customer in PDF format.
 Most customers can't believe we are offering both services for only £80 Vat Free.
 They tell us this is often half the cost of their letting agent for the same service and are so happy they found us !
 All reports and certificates can be issued in electronic format or for the old school landlords a hard copy can be issued instead.

 We have pasted some information regarding legionella below which you may find useful going forward.
-Remember we supply professional legionella risk assessments in Edinburgh and the Lothians that are accepted by all letting agents if you need us to perform the Legionella Assessment for you.
+Remember we supply professional landlord legionella risk assessments in Edinburgh and the Lothians that are accepted by all letting agents and councils if you need us to perform the Legionella Risk Assessment for you.

 How is Legionella spread?